Let’s talk about the elephant in the room.

 - Put cous cous in a bowl, with a small knob of butter, and have a sheet of foil handy.

 - After the vegetables have been baking for 10 minutes, heat frying pan to medium hot and add the backstraps.
 Increase heat if start to broil, then reduce heat.
-Cook for a solid 4 minutes on one side, before turning.
+For medium, cook for a solid 4 minutes on one side, before turning.
+Thicker cuts may require 5 minutes a side.

 - Boil the kettle, and add one cup of boiling water to the cous cous in the bowl.
 Cover tightly with foil and leave it for five minutes.

-- When the lamb has cooked a solid four minutes per side, remove from heat and allow to rest for five minutes, covered with foil.
+- When the lamb has cooked, remove from heat and allow to rest for five minutes, covered with foil.
 If at any doubt at all about the lamb, I like to slice it a little while still in the pan to see how it's cooking.
-But a solid four minutes per side (not three and a half, but four) is usually the go-to.
+But four minutes per side for medium is usually the go-to.

 - Fluff the cous cous with a fork.
 Serve lamb (sliced or as is) with cous cous and roasted vegetables.